letsencrypt/website/content/en/post/2020-11-06-own-two-feet.md

 > **Update, July 10, 2023**
 >
-> See our [new blog post](/2023/07/10/cross-sign-expiration.html) for details on the September 2024 expiration of the newer cross-sign from IdenTrust.
+> See our [new blog post](/2023/07/10/cross-sign-expiration.html) for details on the September 2024 expiration of the newer ISRG Root X1 cross-sign from IdenTrust.

 > **Update, December 21, 2020**
 >